ibm-cloud-docs/event-notifications/en-destination-email.md

 ## Subscription workflow
 {: #en-destinations-email-subscription-flow}

 Both the {{site.data.keyword.en_short}} Email Destinations support a subscription workflow.
 This workflow triggers an invitation email to all email-ids which are subscribed to an Email Destination.
 The invitation contains a link to accept further notification from the subscription.
-All notificaiton emails will be sent to the subscribed email-id only if the recipent accepts the invitation.
+All notification emails will be sent to the subscribed email-id only if the recipient accepts the invitation.

-The followiing diagram shows depicts the workflow, from invited to subscribed and to unsubsubscribed.
+The following diagram depicts the workflow, from invited to subscribed and to unsubscribed.

 ![Email state-diagram](images/en-email-state-diagram.png "Email state diagram"){: caption="Email state diagram" caption-side="bottom"}